geniee-ai/geniee-cli/README.md

 We are working on making geniee available for windows user via Chocolately in the mean time you can take advantage of geniee using WSL feature.

-1. Install WSL ( ubuntu ) on windows
+1. Install WSL ( ubuntu ) on windows.
+Please follow this guide to install WSL ( https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10 )

+2. Once installed, you would need to reboot your PC

+3. Once rebooted, search for WSL and open it.

+4. It will setup ubuntu ( default distro for WSL ) and ask you to setup username / password

-2. Once installed, follow the installation procedure for Linux as usual.
+5. Once completed, follow the installation procedure for Linux shown above to install and run geniee.

 ## Setup